christianwach/civicrm-admin-utilities/readme.txt

 * Allows you to choose which Post Types the CiviCRM shortcode button appears on
 * In WordPress multisite, allows you to hide CiviCRM on sub-sites
 * Allows you to remove "administer CiviCRM" capabilities from sub-site administrators
+* Allows suppression of the "change of email" notification when a CiviCRM Contact's primary email is changed

 ### CiviCRM Admin Theme